AmoebaThree/RaspberryPiSetup/README.md

 - Turn off wlan0: `sudo ifdown wlan0`

 - Put the contents of `client.interfaces` in `/etc/network/interfaces`
-- Replace the two #'s with the SSID and passphrase for your robot's network
+- Replace the two #'s with the SSID and passphrase for your robot's network, and also its static IP

 - Reboot machine